mrjordantanner/throw-six/README.md

 - Partial Straight 1-5 = 500 points
 - Partial Straight 2-6 = 750 points

-# Technologies Used :jigsaw:
-HTML | CSS | JavasScript

 # Under the Hood :gear:
-This game was built entirely from scratch for the General Assembly Software Engineering Immersive Unit 1 Project.
-One of the main challenges in designing the logic for this game was properly identifying the scoring dice in all situations and to be able to treat the dice as groups, not individual dice.

-After rolling, the game checks for any straights, three or more of a kind, or single 1's or 5's.
+After creating and rolling the dice objects, the game checks for any straights, three or more of a kind, or single 1's or 5's.
 If it finds any, it assigns each group of dice to a 'Scoring Group' and gives it the appropriate point value.
 Single scoring dice are given their own group and are treated the same way as a group.

 As the player clicks dice groups to move them to the scoring area, their point values are added to the running total for the round until they decide to 'Stand' and collect, or keep rolling and bust.

 ___
-# Development Screenshots
+# Screenshots & Wireframes

 ![dice-sketch-1](https://user-images.githubusercontent.com/50030252/109171458-6b35bf80-7747-11eb-98fd-f574a0528e62.jpeg)